ostracod/breadtext/exampleScripts/README.md

 * `/maze`: Generates a maze which you can navigate.
 Press the arrow keys to move.
 Press q to quit.

+**memoryGame.btsl**

+* `/memoryGame (size?)`: Plays a card-based memory game.
+Press the arrow keys to move the cursor.
+Press space to uncover a card.
+Press q to quit.

 **mineDuster.btsl**

 * `/mineDuster`: Plays an explosive puzzle game.
 Press the arrow keys to move your cursor.
 Press space to uncover a tile.
 Press f to flag a tile.
 Press q to quit.